Cartridge versus Media Pool Filters - Which Is Best?

 Cartridge filters don't hold as much dirt and particles as a media filter and need to be cleaned more frequently.
 Where a media filter might need cleaning every 4 or 5 weeks, a cartridge filter might need cleaning every 2 or 3 weeks.
 The top of the filter has a pressure gauge which lets you know when the element is full and no longer filtering effectively.

-diy pool Cleaning is a bit more messy and time consuming than media filters however still easy enough.
+Cleaning is a bit more messy and time-consuming than media filters however still easy enough.
 The filter element is lifted out by unscrewing the top of the filter.
-Most pool owners use a garden hose with a fine spray setting to wash the element.
+Most pool owners use a garden hose with a fine spray setting to wash the elements.
 It will usually take 5 to 10 minutes.
 Best practice is to give the element an overnight soak in a cleaning solution to kill bacteria and other critters in the mesh.
-We recommend having two cartridges so your pump and filter can still run while one cartridge is being cleaned and soaked overnight.
+We recommend having two cartridges so your pump and filter can run while one cartridge is cleaned and soaked overnight.

 Cleaning the filter element will use between 50 and 80 litres of water on average which is less than media filters use.
 However, if you are cleaning your filter element every 3 weeks, compared to a glass media filter you will use roughly the same amount of water over a year.

-Cartridge filters cost between $500 and $1,100 on average, with top end models up to $2,200.
+Cartridge filters cost an average between $500 and $1,100, with top end models up to $2,200.
 Replacement filters cost between $100 and $300.
 If regularly cleaned, the element needs to be replaced every 2 years on average.
 Without regular cleaning, you might need to replace them annually.
 Assuming replacement every 2 years at a cost of $150, over 6 years you will spend $450 which makes cartridge filters similar in cost to media filters over the same period.

 Key Takeaway – Cartridge filters have been popular inclusions by major pool companies over the last 10 years as they are cheaper than media filters and take up less warehouse space to store.
 Both cartridge and media filters are very effective at filtering your pool to a similar level of water quality.
 Your decision is going to come down to the amount of space you have, ability and willingness to discharge dirty water (media filter) and how much time you want to spend maintaining your pool each month.
 It also comes down to how much your pool is being used.